 Disney has made it pretty simple for virtually everyone to enjoy a trip to WDW and affordable enough to stay “on property”.
 They have four resort classifications: Value, Moderates, Deluxe and Deluxe Villas.
 All rooms are good enough for most people.
 I usually stay at the Value resorts simply because I know that I’m only going to be in the rooms at night just to sleep.
-But with kids, or if you know you’ll be spending more time in your room, moving up the food chain is sometimes preferred.
+But with kids who may need a mid-day nap, or if you know you’ll be spending more time in your room, moving up the food chain is sometimes preferred.
 But all resorts have at least one pool, places to eat and non-creepy rooms.

 Value Resorts: All Star Sports (ASS), All Star Movies (ASMo), All Star Music (ASMu), Pop Century (PC) and The Art of Animation Resort (AAR).
 My wife and I like ASS and PC simply because they each have a dedicated bus to take people from the Resort to the various parks.
 But ASMo and ASMu are also good… and depending on the time of year, might be less crowded.
 However, they share a bus, so it’s possible that you might not get a seat if your bus stopped at the other resort first.
 This is frustrating, but there’s nothing you can do about it other than to stay somewhere else.
-As of 2013, the cost for values is from $84-$395 (AAR is up to as much as $425/night for Family Suites).
+As of 2019, the cost for values is from $97-$395 (AAR is up to as much as $473/night for Family Suites, even more during holiday season).

 We like the moderates when we have a few extra dollars to spend – it starts anywhere from 25-50% more than the Value prices.
 But, like the Value resorts, the doors to each room open to the outside world.
 The only difference is that you might not have as many kids running down the hallways at the Moderates.